pramnora/lisp/README.md

 There are many different variations of LISP...

-- LISP
 - CLISP
+- Common LISP
 - GNU LISP
-- Common LISP
+- LISP
+- NIL(New Implementation of Lisp)
 - Scheme
+- MacLisp
+- ZetaLisp
 - etc.

+### Lisp filename extension

+The file name extension use for Lisp programs is: .lisp

 ## Linux Installation